erdg/picolisp-website/README.md

 None of the links work; this is just a glorified mock-up, a proof of concept.

 You will be disappointed when you type `help` in the REPL.
 I have not made the little tutorial yet, but otherwise it works just fine.

+Finally, I've only tested this in firefox.
+Apologies if it looks like poo in other browsers.